ThoSe1990/cwt-cucumber/README.md

 CWT Cucumber is a Cucumber interpreter and engine to run cucumber tests in C/C++.

 ## Disclaimer
-This is an educational project for me.
-I have read Crafting Interpreters by Robert Nystrom and I want to apply these principles by scanning the document, creating bytecodes and running them in a VM.
-Since the original C++ Cucumber is not really supported and it's not that easy to use (build and runtime dependencies), it seemed like a useful learning project to do this.
+This is my personal fun and educational project.
+I have read Crafting Interpreters by Robert Nystrom and I wanted a meaningful real world example to apply the principles.
+I really love the idea of Cucumber and use it a lot in my projects.
+Therefore I decided to create a Cucumber interpreter just for the fun of it.

-I have studied the Cucumber language and implemented everything to the best of my knowledge.
-If I missed any language features or there is something wrong, please let me know.

 ## Implementation Status

 Current Status of what comes to my mind: ([x] = done)

 [ ] Cucumber Language Feauters
   [ ] langauge tag
   [ ] Other languages